raiden6/notes/dev/react/stompjs.md

 }
 ```

-2. Use SimpMessagingTemplate to send messages subscribed to a specific topic
+2. Use SimpMessagingTemplate to send messages to a specific topic
 ```
 import org.springframework.messaging.simp.SimpMessagingTemplate;
 import org.springframework.stereotype.Controller;